 This course is for teachers who have to teach written English at a high level (eg for IELTS or CPE) but lack confidence in their own ability to produce an effective piece of written discourse.
 This may be due to :

 Before the start of the course we will ask you to send us various example of your own written work.
 The course contents will focus on the problems evidenced by these and how they can be resolved.

 This is an advanced level course which will help you improve your ability to write in English for professional purposes.
 This may be because :

-You should already be at CEFR C1 or C2 level, or have an IELTs band score of at least 7 in the writing test before taking this course.
-The course contents will depend on your reason for taking the course, the type of text you want to write, and the problems evinced by sample texts which we will ask you to send us before starting the course.
+You should already be at CEFR C1 or C2 level, or have an IELTS band score of at least 7 in the writing test before taking this course.
+The course contents will depend on your reason for taking the course, the type of text you want to write, and the problems evinced by sample texts which we will ask you to send us before you start the course.